NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 = Background <sec:background>

-The PA has been one of the most widely studied PTI algorithms @pintorg, but there are several other PTI methods that have garnered attention over the years (as seen in @img:pint_history).
+The PA has been one of the most widely studied PinT algorithms @pintorg, but there are several other PinT methods that have garnered attention over the years (as seen in @img:pint_history).
-These aren't just pathological creations either as they have been used in practice for simulating the dynamics of systems from biology to gravitational collapse.
 These methods and their uses have used several different implementations ranging from using small-scale, distributed systems to "true HPC" at Lawrence-Livermore National Lab (LLNL).
+These methods have also been used in practice for simulating the dynamics of systems from biology to gravitational collapse.
-This work aims to add to the field of PTI by building a foundation of using HPC methods for PTI in the scientific computing programming language Julia.
+This work aims to add to the field of PinT by building a foundation of using HPC methods for PinT in the scientific computing programming language Julia.

 #figure(
   caption: [The number of papers published (shown on the vertical axis) regarding parallel-in-time integration has significantly, and steadily, increased over the past few decades.
 It is also worth noting that at the time of writing, the number of papers published this is year is on track to match last year's.
 Image credit @pintorg],